Françoise Pascal

-Françoise Pascal (born 14 October 1949) is a Mauritius-British actress, singer, dancer, fashion model, and producer.
+Françoise Pascal is a Mauritius-British actress, singer, dancer, fashion model, and producer.
 She appeared in numerous film and television productions at her peak throughout the late 1960s to early 1980s.

-Early life

-Pascal was born in the Mauritius colony of the United Kingdom, to Marcel and Claire Pascal, who were French citizens.
-She grew up with her parents and four siblings in Mauritius, until age 6 when her family moved to London.
-She also lived in Paris for some time where she attended La Sorbonne.
-Her father died when she was 14.

 Career

 Acting

 Pascal's earliest films were Norman J. Warren's Loving Feeling and Pete Walker's School for Sex (both 1969), and she also appeared in a scene in Incense for the Damned (1970).
 She also played Paola in There's a Girl in My Soup (1970) with Peter Sellers.
 She also performed in Burke & Hare.
 (1972), playing Marie, and another Sellers film, Soft Beds, Hard Battles (1974).

-After that appearance, she moved to France where she starred in such films as Et situ n'en Vex Pas (1974) and Les Raisins de la Mort (1978), directed by Jean Rollin.
+After that appearance, she moved to France where she starred in such films as Et si tu n'en Veux Pas (1974) and Les Raisins de la Mort (1978), directed by Jean Rollin.
 Later she returned to England to appear in Keep It Up Downstairs (1976) alongside Diana Dors, Jack Wild, and Mary Millington.

 Her first television work came in October 1971 with a role in Coronation Street, playing Ray Langton's friend.
 Then came guest starring roles in an episode of Play of the Month for the BBC in "Don Quixote" (1973) with Rex Harrison and for ITV's Sunday Night Theatre "Giants & Ogres" (1971).
 She was cast in guest starring appearances in many television comedy series such as Happy Ever After (1976) with Terry Scott and June Whitfield, as well as My Honourable Mrs (1975) with Derek Nimmo for the BBC.
 She co-starred in an episode of the thriller You're on Your Own starring Denis Quilley, for the BBC.

 She played Danielle Favre in the first three series of the ITV sitcom Mind Your Language (1977–79); she then took on her stage roles in Happy Birthday (reuniting with Frazer Hines), and starring in a pantomime of Aladdin.
 Pascal left for the United States in 1980, where she acted in Hollywood, returning to England in 1987.

 In 2015, Pascal joined the cast for a new comedy series called For the Love of Ella.
 The series also starred Ewen Macintosh, Bobby Ball, Alex Reid, Daniel Peacock, Melanie Sykes, Darren Day, and Billy Pearce.

 Pascal is set to appear in and produce her first film Cold Sun, directed by Jason Figgis and starring Tara Reid, Patrick Bergin, and Ian Ogilvy, through her own MFC Productions Ltd and Pascal Productions Ltd.

+In recent years Pascal has introduced a regular music show on Radio Free Marseille.